alexcermac/ineedmaster/README.md

 **The words solution and service will be used with the same meaning, because initially I thought of the project using the word service, which makes more sense in this context, but this word is reserved for spring boot*

 ## <a name="technologies"></a> 2.
 Technologies
-- Java Spring Boot
+- Java Spring Boot, JPA
 - PostgreSQL
-- Docker
+- Docker, docker compose
-- AWS EC2
+- AWS EC2, Route 53

 ## <a name="a-few-steps-on-how-i-built-it"></a> 3.
 A few steps on how I built it